MikelDudi/Traffic-Scene-Understanding-on-Embedded-Systems-using-Computer-Vision-and-Deep-Learning-Methods/README.md

 # Traffic-Scene-Understanding-on-Embedded-Systems-using-Computer-Vision-and-Deep-Learning-Methods
 This project presents a hybrid system for real- time road sign and zebra crossing detection on a Raspberry Pi 4.
+A fine-tuned YOLOv8 model is employed for traffic sign detection, focusing on small objects such as stop signs, speed limits, and traffic lights.
+In parallel, a lightweight computer vision pipeline identifies zebra crossings by extracting bright white regions, grouping them into stripe patterns, and highlighting confirmed crossings.
+The system is deployed on a Raspberry Pi, demonstrating efficient, real-time performance.
+By combining machine learning with classical vision methods, this project contributes a practical pattern recognition solution for road safety in dynamic environments.